 The issues that were being addressed were forced labor and imprisonment, such as slavery, provision of aid to people who want to go to school, state laws that deal with voting and elections, and negotiating peace between two warring nations.

-The development of the UDHR took place during and after World War II.
 The UDHR final draft was completed in Paris.
 The ideas that were used in the final draft were made from all around the world.
+The UN wanted to accomplish the adoption to recognize human rights to be the foundation for freedom, justice, and peace.